First Baptist Church of Wetumpka

-First Baptist Church Of Wetumpka is a Baptist church complex at 205 West Bridge Street in Wetumpka, Alabama.
+First Baptist Church Of Wetumpka is a Baptist church complex at 205 West Bridge Street in Wetumpka, Alabama, United States.
 It is affiliated with the Southern Baptist Convention.
 It consisted of several connected buildings, centered on an original brick sanctuary building that was built from 1846 to 1852.
 The original sanctuary was slated for demolition by May 2020 following tornado damage.
 The grounds also include 1928–29 educational building, a 1959–60 second educational and office addition, a modern sanctuary built in 1967, and educational wing and fellowship hall that was completed in 1991.
 All of the buildings are centered on the original sanctuary and are linked together by a series of passages and corridors at the rear of the property.
 The original sanctuary was added to the Alabama Register of Landmarks and Heritage in 1977 and the National Register of Historic Places in 2008.